 It is beneficial to become familiar with the stages of grief and to be prepared for them.
 It is also important to allow these stages to happen.
 Accept the loss of your relationship and go through these steps with a healthy attitude so that they do not take over your life.

-- Depression: Looking back on your relationship ups and downs is common in these stages.
+Depression: Looking back on your relationship ups and downs are common in these stages.
 This may result in sadness, loneliness, or depression.

 Acceptance and moving on: After you have mourned the loss of your relationship you will start to recover.
 You will find a new “normal” that makes you feel alive again.

 Emotional turmoil is common after a separation, as is low self-esteem.
 Whether you ended your marriage or your partner left you, a lack of self-esteem is common after a separation.